 Gazprom Arena: £850 million

-Kretovsky Stadium has a retractable roof, like the one on Santiago Bernabeu, Veltkins Arena or Deutsche Bank Park, which means it can host matches in different weather conditions.
+Like Santiago Bernabeu, Veltkins Arena or Deutsche Bank Park, Kretovsky Stadium has a retractable roof.
+This means it can host matches in different weather conditions.

-The exterior of Gazprom Arena resembles a spaceship, thanks to a circular and sleek metallic facade that completes its outlook.
+The exterior of the Gazprom Arena has a spaceship outlook.
 With that, the stadium is a visual landmark in Saint Petersburg and is used by FC Zenit during Russian Premier League matches.

 High-resolution video boards, advanced lighting and sound systems contribute to an incredible atmosphere often witnessed inside Kretovsky Stadium during events.